yabje/scoresaber-wiki/wiki/ranking/criteria/mapping-criteria.md

 Patterns and sections of a map should not excessively exceed the difficulty of the rest of the map unless supported by the music.

 #### F. Multinote Hits
 The direction of dot notes in multinote hits should accurately and consistently represent the sounds they are mapped to through the map.
+In a multinote hit, all notes should visually be indicated to be part of the same swing.

 ### 2. Timing